 And to top things off, unlike every other Canadian market that sells virtually every seat regardless of the team fortunes, Senators fans will stay home when the team is down.
 Already, Sens ownership has tarped off 1,500+ seats to reduce capacity to 17,400, but even with that, it’s common to see many empty seats.
-In fact, in 2019-20, they sold the lowest percentage of their seats of any team, including teams in the Sun Belt.
+In fact, in recent seasons, they have sold the lowest percentage of their seats of any team, including teams in the Sun Belt.
 The in-rink vibe can be somewhat lacking versus other markets, especially in down years.

 The arena itself is fine.
 There’s comfy (if somewhat ratty) seats, good sightlines, above average food, easy-to-navigate concourses, and good leg room.
 There’s even a Canadian version of the Washington Nationals president’s race featuring the four Prime Ministers on Canadian monetary bills.
-But “fine”, with a poor location and mediocre vibe puts you at the bottom of the list of current NHL venues.
+But “fine”, with a poor location and mediocre vibe puts you near the bottom of the list of current NHL venues.